mariochampion/gpt3-robo-writingpartner/README.md

     -- This script uses Python 3, and so i didnt test Python 2.7 (which ships with macOS)

- 2. An openai API key
+ 2. An OpenAI API key

     -- If you don't have one, you can request one at https://beta.openai.com